 Present your training background well and you will come across as knowledgeable and clever, hard-working, showing attention to detail and accuracy, capable of handling complicated and abstract situations, and able to communicate clearly.
 You see these qualities all the time because you hang out with math majors.
 Believe me, they are as rare as hens' teeth in the population at large!

-Students have reported that of all the things they have worked on in our program, the one thing that piques interest among employers is their Math 360 course.
-Do a good job on those projects, then bring copies to job interviews -- employers may not understand differential equations, but they do understand the concept of minimizing cost!
+Students have reported that of all the things they have worked on in our program, the one thing that piques interest among employers is their MATH 360 course.
+Do a good job on the projects, then bring copies to job interviews -- employers may not understand differential equations, but they do understand the concept of minimizing cost!

 Don't forget to mention, among your job skills, the fact that you have learned ``real'' computer programming and ``real'' statistics.
-(Check out the difference some time between CSCI 240 and, say, CSCI 205; or Stat 350 versus Stat 208.
+(Check out the difference some time between CSCI 240 and CSCI 205, or STAT 350 versus STAT 208.
 Make sure your interviewer knows the difference too!
 Be prepared to discuss or show samples of what you can do with these tools.)
 It's not for nothing that we make you take these courses!

 One other thing employers want to see is some real connection with their industry or service.
 You would do well to think of this very early in your college career and get involved in volunteer or other activities related to that activity.
 A bright student who has organized a food drive is more likely to get hired in a managerial office than an equally bright student who can only report that s/he can integrate trig functions.
 Take advantage of internships whenever possible, even if barely connected with your studies.
 (There are Internship Fairs listed above.)
 We have, for example, had students take a summer internship with an actuarial company, but even if you can't swing that (they are very competitive), it's a lot better to show you took an internship with WalMart Inc. than to report that you were a cashier there last summer.